 Clodfelter Family Farm is located in Wallburg.
 In 2011, their "Super Steak" tomato won the tomato taste test contest.
 This year, it looks like they've got a bumper German Johnson crop.

 Kanoy Farm is located just outside of the city limits of Thomasville.
 The Kanoys have lived in Davidson County since the 1870s.
-Currently they sell fresh blueberries.
+Currently they sell fresh blueberries and dried herbal teas.
 They also raise egg laying hens and meat rabbits.
 Watch for muscadines in early September.